 Until the late 1990s, the habanero held the spot for the world’s hottest chili.
 It rates 100,000–350,000 SHU on the Scoville scale for heat.
 The chiles are green as they are developing.
 As they turn yellow to orange to red, they develop an even more intense heat.
 Because of their aromatic flavor, habaneros are often used in fresh salsas.
 Usually, they are added sparingly or mixed with another ingredient.
 Too much habanero will become too spicy.
 Habanero slices are often added to pickled onions to add an extra kick of heat that permeates through the condiment.
 Occasionally, you’ll find a salsa of pure chile habanero that will burn down to your belly.
 But some people live for spice.

 Native to the Amazon, you’ll find habaneros in parts of South and Central America.
 These chilies are common in the Yucatán Peninsula in Mexico.
+They are used in many regions of Mexico, including Chiapas and Mexico City.
 You’ll also find them used in the Caribbean and parts of the United States.

 If you’re in Mexico City, you can buy jars of delicious habanero salsas at Mercado Medellín.
 Also, check out the restaurant Habanerito in la Roma for their exquisite variety of habanero salsas.
 The varieties I like are garlic, orange, peanut, or the blackened one.
 The flavors are so different, but they all definitely have a kick.